franzeus/SliderDiv/readme.markdown

 ####Move####

 To slide to a certain slide you can call the *moveTo()* method.
-It takes the index of the slide as param.
+It takes the zero-based index of the slide as param.

 ```javascript
 // Will slide to the third slide-page